jobyh/tutorials/php/lesson2/tutorial.md

 Using an array in this way can be useful for grouping values together to describe real world things which are represented in your program.
 Arrays in this form can also be nested.
-Let's create an array map of pirates.
+Let's create an Associative Array of pirates.

 Follow along in PsySH &ndash; you can copy and paste the longer lines if that's easier.
 Because these array items are quite long at we'll start